|Coordinates:||18.5690 N 73.3191 E|

 Cave 3 (counting from the northern side) contains 13 stupas.

 Cave 13 contains remnants of plaster with paintings, discovered by M.N.Deshpande.
-Most likely these paintings were created in late period in the history of these caves - circa 5 century AD.
+Most likely these paintings were created in late period in the history of these caves - sometimes around the 5th century AD.
 Ancient artists used just a few colors - red and two shades of yellow, dark blue and white.

 Nearby are located Karsamble Caves which also contain paintings, there are many smaller rock-cut cells in between both groups of caves.